 John's Place in Yucca Valley is the closest thing to an In and Out Burger you'll find in the Morongo Basin.
 The burger is simple, reasonably priced, and while you're sitting there enjoying it you'll notice that you're surrounded by locals and that the staff is nicer than you might be accustomed too.

-The Yucca Tree Eatery is hidden between an Applebee's and a Starbucks in "Anywhere America, Yucca Valley.
-You'll never feel like your in a herd of tourists here and you'll appreciate the simple and tasty meals.
+The Yucca Tree Eatery is hidden between an Applebee's and a Starbucks in "Anywhere America", Yucca Valley.
+You'll never feel like you're in a herd of tourists here and you'll appreciate the simple and tasty meals.

 Sam's Indian Food is owned and operated by a Sihk Family who are surprising people every day with top notch world flavor in our small rural town.